lauradarlak/lauradarlak.github.io/_portfolio/early-bird.md

 ***

 **earlybird.io** is an ecommerce platform for farmers markets built with a React-Redux front-end and connected to a Rails API backend.
-Have you ever gone to a farmers market only to find that every vendor is sold out of eggs, organic bacon, or fresh whole chickens? earlybird.io is a solution to ensuring that Localvores, like you, always get the fresh food you’re looking, without having to arrive at the farmers market by dawn.
-Also, by shopping with earlybird.io farmers know how much product to bring to market and are able to sell more product.
+Have you ever gone to a farmers market only to find that every vendor is sold out of eggs, organic bacon, or fresh whole chickens?
+By shopping with earlybird.io, users are preordering farm fresh products that will be available for pickup at the market.
+Now users will always get the fresh food they are looking for without needing to be first in line at the market!

 * Built front-end UI using React and Redux middleware to respond to and modify state change
 * Collected and persisted data to Rails API